kurtsundell/DZstats/README.md

 ## Saylor and Sundell (2016)

-## Saylor, J. E., & Sundell, K. E. (2016).
-Quantifying comparison of large detrital geochronology data sets.
-Geosphere, 12(1), 203-220.
+## Saylor, Joel E., and Kurt E. Sundell.
+"Quantifying comparison of large detrital geochronology data sets."
+Geosphere 12, no. 1 (2016): 203-220.

 ### Run in MATLAB